lreynolds188/ATechSol/docs/about/Kubuntu.md

 [<img alt="Kubuntu Desktop Preview" src="/img/KubuntuDesktop.png" />](https://kubuntu.org/)

-Find out more about this project on their website [here](https://kubuntu.org/).
+To find out more about this operating system you can visit their website [here](https://kubuntu.org/).